swapnanilC/COS-THETA/README.md

 **Swapnanil Chakraborty**
 Frontend Developer | Software Engineering Student

+## 📄 License

+© 2026 COS THETA.
+All rights reserved.

+This project is private property.
+No part of this repository may be copied, modified, or distributed without permission.

 ---

 ⭐ If you like this project, feel free to star the repository!